-The US Mint offered Presidential Dollar Uncirculated Coin Sets for each year of the series so far.
+The U.S. Mint offered Presidential Dollar Uncirculated Coin Sets (Buy on eBay) for each year of the series so far.
 Over the years, the offering has undergone some changes.
-On a basic level, each set includes uncirculated versions of the Presidential Dollars issued for the year, which were also available through the full annual Uncirculated Coin Sets.
-Similar to the component proof sets, these partial sets would allow someone to collect only the Presidential Dollars without purchasing the other denominations.
+On a basic level, each set includes Uncirculated versions of the Presidential Dollars issued for the year, also available through the full annual Uncirculated Coin Sets.
+Similar to the component Proof Sets, these partial sets would allow someone to collect only the Presidential Dollars without purchasing the other denominations.

 Presidential Dollar First Day Coin Covers

-Since the beginning of the series, the US Mint has offered the American Presidency $1 Coin Cover series.
+Since the beginning of the series, the U.S. Mint has offered the American Presidency $1 Coin Cover Series (Buy on eBay).
 These products incorporate two Presidential Dollars from the first day of production at the Philadelphia and Denver Mints.
 The coins are mounted onto an illustrated display card, which is stamped and postmarked for the official circulation release date.
 Similar products had been created for the State Quarters Program and were popular with collectors.